kelcigriffin/PaperTrail/README.md

 -ongoing work that repeats weekly or monthly
--real projects that need notes and documentation -weekly reviews instead of daily guilt
+-real projects that need notes and documentation -weekly reviews to remind you of your progress
 -a minimal interface that stays out of the way

 -Object permanence.
 Clear organizational structure.
 See what you're doing well, stay ahead of your to-do list, remember what you've done.